 Focus Weeks immerse Fellows in the exploration of a single topic for a full week, including an exploration of the California state government system and other topics that vary by year.

-The Coro Fellowship in Public Affairs is offered in five regions: Southern California, New York, Pittsburgh, St. Louis and Northern California.
-The Fellowship is a full-time, 9-month program, beginning in September and ending in June.
-Recruitment for the 2018-2019 class of Fellows has closed.
-Applications will be available again in the summer and are due on January, 2019.
+The Coro Fellowship in Public Affairs is offered in four regions: Los Angeles, New York, Pittsburgh, and San Francisco.
+The Fellowship is a full-time, 9-month program, beginning in September and ending in May.
+Recruitment for the next class of Fellows is now underway!
+Applications are open and due January 9, 2019.

 WHY THE FELLOWSHIP?